adolfopa/racket-json-mapping/README.md

          [gravatar_id : string]
          [url : string])))

-    ;; Transform the given jsexpr into the Racket
+    ;; Transform the given jsexpr into a racket datum.
-    ;; datum specified by the mapping.
     (define the-gist
       (jsexpr->datum gist-mapping a-gist))

-    ;; Transform the struct back into a jsexpr.
+    ;; ... and transform it back into a jsexpr
     (define the-jsexpr
       (datum->jsexpr gist-mapping the-gist))

 And that's all.
+There is still a lot of functionality missing, but for simple mappings it is enough as it is.